austinhuang0131/austinhuang0131.github.io/index.md

 * Discord: `The Double-Eyed Bus#6889`

 ### What other stuff are there on this website?
 You can have a look at the sidebar.
-Also, don't forget to check out [my friends' work](/reference)!

 Fun fact: This page is featured on [Hydejack's showcase](https://hydejack.com/showcase/)!